Gerry Cheevers: Playing career

+He was known for playing his best when the lights were the brightest.
+Formers Bruins general manager Milt Schmidt once stated in his 2002 book that “Cheesy (Cheevers) was a big-money player, one of the greatest, Without Fear.
+When the need was there to make one big save to save a game, Cheesy was there."

 In the fall of 1972, he jumped to the fledgling World Hockey Association, where he played three and a half seasons for the Cleveland Crusaders.
-He made the First All-Star Team in 1973 and Second All-Star Team in 1974 and 1975.
+In his first year with the team during the 1972-73 season Cheevers went 32-20 overall with a 2.84 GAA.
+He also got the very 1st Shutout in the history of the WHA vs Quebec Nordiques on October 11, 1972.
+Cheevers play resulted in him winning the leagues Ben Hatskin Award for best goaltender and also being named a First All-Star Team in 1973.
+He also finished 2nd in league MVP voting in the 1972-73 season.
+He would continue to be one of the best goaltenders in the league being named a Second All-Star Team in 1974 and 1975.
 In 1974, he played seven of the eight games for Team Canada in the 1974 Summit Series.
+Cheevers sat out the third game since his father was gravely ill in hospital.
+Throughout his 3 and a half years in the WHA Cheevers played in the all star game every single year in 1973, 1974, 1975 and 1976.

 Cheevers returned to the Bruins during the 1975–76 season after a financial dispute with the Crusaders' management.
+In his final four years with the Bruins Cheevers continued to put up remarkable numbers, going 95-37-29, with a 2.88 GAA.
+This included another lengthy unbeaten streak of 16 games during the 1978-79 season.
+Cheevers was also selected as a NHL all star for the 1979 challenge cup.
 In the 1979–80 season Cheevers and Gilles Gilbert were runners-up for the Vezina Trophy, which was won by Don Edwards and Bob Sauvé of the Buffalo Sabres.
 He retired at the end of that season.

 Cheevers had a career NHL goals against average of 2.89, recorded 230 NHL wins, played in 419 NHL games, and registered 26 NHL shutouts.
 He is second in the WHA's history in career GAA and shutouts, even though he played during only half the league's existence.
 If one combines both their NHL and WHA statistics, Gerry Cheevers (329), Mike Liut (325), and Bernie Parent (304) all would have at least 300 wins.
-Cheevers was inducted into the Hockey Hall of Fame in 1985, and is one of the few goaltenders in the Hall to have never been named to the All-Star Team or won the Vezina Trophy.
+Cheevers was inducted into the Hockey Hall of Fame in 1985, and is one of the few goaltenders in the Hall to have never been named to the All-Star Team or won the Vezina Trophy in the National Hockey League.
+He would later be inducted as an inaugural member into the World Hockey Association Hall of Fame in 2010.